 For our comparison testing, we used a cluster of 16 c5n.18xlarge AWS instances with 576 physical CPU cores and 3 TB of total memory.
 This “compute-optimized” cluster provides high computing power and high network bandwidth which are critical for effective parallel computations.
 We chose on-demand instances for simpler cost calculations, but similar conclusions can be expected from other instances such as Spot as well.
 Our benchmark setup cluster details are as follows:

 Apache Spark is a well-known framework for large-scale data processing.
 Bodo targets the same large-scale data processing workloads such as ETL, data prep, and feature engineering.
-We benchmarked Bodo vs. Spark using the scale factor 1,000 of TPC-H (~1 TB dataset).
+We benchmarked Bodo vs. Spark using the scale factor 1,000 (~1 TB dataset).
 For the Spark testing, we used default AWS EMR without autoscaling to spawn the 16 c5n.18xlarge cluster (1 driver and 15 workers) equivalent compute step to Bodo.
 AWS EMR default also allocates 1152GB of EBS storage for Spark, but we omitted the EBS cost since it is small compared to compute cost.

 Dask is a Python library that provides “Pandas-like” and other APIs for scaling Python workloads through a centralized task scheduler.
 By their own admission, Dask still needs to resolve several of its shortcomings to handle large-scale data-intensive workloads such as ETL (better explained by Dask contributors).
 It is not a direct replacement for pandas.
 Nevertheless, Dask is sometimes considered for large-scale data workloads by developers, making our quantitative comparison necessary.